 I reached into my hip belt and pulled out a map.
 “This trail is not marked for miles in some areas, but I have maps.”

 In New Mexico, the trail had often wandered through BLM (Bureau of Land Management) land, and I wondered if this was the same situation.
-There had been instances where annoyed landowners had informed me I was on their property while also acknowledging it was BLM land.
+There had been instances where annoyed landowners had informed me I was on their property while acknowledging it was BLM land.

 “I’m gonna let the dogs out,” he said as he opened the door.”
 “Don’t worry; they are friendly.”